Everything you ever wanted to know about the CLL Fund Competition, but were afraid to ask.

 What can the funds be used for?

 CLL Funds are intended to support innovative projects that use UBC’s campus for research, as well as the sharing of learning.
 Eligible expenses are intended to enable a new/expanded innovation projects, and include support for students or post-doctoral fellows, and equipment, software or other licenses to support project activities.
 Funds cannot be used to offset general operating cost or expenses already covered through UBC budgets (e.g. space, maintenance, faculty and staff salary).
+Course buyouts are not an eligible expense.
 Knowledge dissemination costs such as conference registration, travel and printing will be considered on a case by case basis.

 Can I pay undergraduate students, grad students and/or postdoctoral fellows with CLL Funds?

 Yes.
-Any amount of CLL Funds can be used to support students either through a research stipend or to hire directly (e.g. WorkLearn, Graduate Research Assistants).
+Any amount of CLL Funds can be used to support undergraduate, Master or PhD students either through a research stipend or to hire directly (e.g. WorkLearn, Graduate Research Assistants).
 Trainees must be supervised or co-supervised by a UBC faculty member.

 Can I hire staff with CLL Funds?